Ever heard the saying: “Practice makes perfect“?

-Coming up 2nd on my list is the very program that my website was founded on and is in the name of it…
+Coming up at No. 2 on my list is the very program that this site was founded on and called after…

-I feel like I have to give it the credit it deserves, after all, I named my blog after it.
+I feel like I have to give it the credit it deserves, after all… I named my site after it.

-It’s not without a reason that I called my site The Jump Manual Blog, as I’ve had an enormous success with this program and it took my game to a new threshold – it was the first program that managed to make me jump over 40 inches, so I owe my success to it.
+The Jump Manual was the first program that managed to make me dunk, so I owe my success to it.